tsmacdonald/tsmacdonald.com/bio/index.md

 and Lila Weinberg Fellow at the [Newberry Library](http://newberry.org/), has presented papers at the Musica Scotica (Stirling) and NAFCo (Aberdeen) conferences in Scotland, and has guest lectured at Northwestern University (IL), Wheaton College (IL), High Point University (NC), the National Centre for Excellence in Traditional Music (Plockton, Scotland), and elsewhere.
-He also plays the viola d'amore, harpsichord, and concertina, serves on the board of the [Great Lakes Baroque](http://www.greatlakesbaroque.org/) (with artistic director [Jory Vinikour](http://www.joryvinikour.com)), and is an award-winning software developer.
+He is now a postgraduate researcher at the University of Edinburgh's School of Scottish Studies.
+He also plays the viola d'amore, harpsichord, and concertina and is an award-winning software developer.